core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In particular, {{Section 2.6 of RFC9175}} updates {{Section 11.3 of RFC7252}} as normatively recommending that CoAP servers use the Echo Option to mitigate amplification attacks, by replying to unauthenticated CoAP clients with a 4.01 (Unauthorized) response including an Echo Option.

-Consistent with the above, a server in a CoAP group SHOULD mitigate potential amplification attacks, by replying to unauthenticated CoAP clients with a 4.01 (Unauthorized) response including an Echo Option, as described in item 3 in {{Section 2.4 of RFC9175}}.
+Consistent with the above, a server in a CoAP group SHOULD mitigate potential amplification attacks, by replying to unauthenticated CoAP clients with a 4.01 (Unauthorized) response including an Echo Option, as described in {{Section 2.3 of RFC9175}} and in item 3 in {{Section 2.4 of RFC9175}}.

 In the limited, exceptional cases where the NoSec mode is used (see {{chap-unsecured-groupcomm}}), relying on the Echo Option makes it possible to mitigate amplification attacks launched by an off-path adversary.